Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Abstract

 \section{Abstract}

+Consider a queueing system consisting of multiple servers.
+Jobs arrive over time and enter a queue for service; the goal is to minimize the size of this queue.
+At each opportunity for service, at most one server can be chosen, and at most one job can be served.
+Service is successful with a probability (the {\em service probability}) that is {\em a priori unknown} for each server.
+An algorithm that knows the service probabilities (the ``genie'') can always choose the server of highest service probability.
+We study algorithms that learn the unknown service probabilities.
+Our goal is to minimize {\em queue-regret}: the (expected) difference between the queue-lengths obtained by the algorithm, and those obtained by the ``genie.''

-We consider a variant of the multiarmed bandit problem where jobs {\em queue} for service, and service rates of different servers may be unknown.
-We study algorithms that minimize {\em queue-regret}: the (expected) difference between the queue-lengths obtained by the algorithm, and those obtained by a ``genie''-aided matching algorithm that knows exact service rates.
-A naive view of this problem would suggest that queue-regret should grow logarithmically: since queue-regret cannot be larger than classical regret, results for the standard MAB problem give algorithms that ensure queue-regret increases no more than logarithmically in time.
+Since queue-regret cannot be larger than classical regret, results for the standard multi-armed bandit problem give algorithms for which queue-regret increases no more than logarithmically in time.
 Our paper shows surprisingly more complex behavior.
-In particular, the naive intuition is correct as long as the bandit algorithm's queues have relatively long regenerative cycles: in this case queue-regret is similar to cumulative regret, and scales (essentially) logarithmically.
+In particular, as long as the bandit algorithm's queues have relatively long regenerative cycles, queue-regret is similar to cumulative regret, and scales (essentially) logarithmically.
 However, we show that this ``early stage'' of the queueing bandit eventually gives way to a ``late stage'', where the optimal queue-regret scaling is $O(1/t)$.
-We demonstrate an algorithm that (order-wise) achieves this asymptotic queue-regret, and also exhibits close to optimal switching time from the early stage to the late stage.
+We demonstrate an algorithm that (order-wise) achieves this asymptotic queue-regret in the late stage.
+Our results are developed in a more general model that allows for multiple job classes as well.